zwalinpeng/vibe-police/README.md

 2. scale features to [0, 1] range (if not already). this was to ensure that each feature had equal weight, rather than to normalize the data (because i'm not looking for trends/patterns and wanted to punish outliers, i decided not to normalize)
 3. find median of all features in playlist (median over mean to punish outliers)
 4. get distance of all tracks on playlist from median
-5. average distances and subtract the average and largest distance from 25 and scaled score so max is 100.
-25 was randomly chosen and tested on my playlists and i thought it was reasonable enough :)
+5. when calculating vibe, let x = average distances and subtract the 2 x average and largest distance. this is because i wanted average to be weighted more in the scoring. if x < 2.84, $y = log_6{x - 1}$ else, $y = x - 2.5$. then the vibe score = ${4 - y}/{4} * 100$. there wasn't too much actual mathematical reasoning behind these equations, because there isn't a limit to the range of x, i could only roughly design something based on the metrics of my playlists. the function is piecewise to flatten the upper ranges to enable a reasonable range of scores in the 90s.

 why didn't i do data analysis in python??? because i don't have to :) yay !!